top of page

 How about parking?

-There is limited parking on-site.
-Only Gilles will be allowed to drive from Moss Hollow to the Octobarn class space.
-It is a lovely 5 minute walk.
-There are neighbors to be mindful of so we can't have lots of cars driving up and down this forest road.
+Moss Hollow House: There is limited parking in front of the house and to the left.
+Only Gilles will be allowed to drive from the Moss Hollow House to the Octobarn class space.
+It is a lovely 3 minute walk.
+There are neighbors and horses on the driveway to the Moss Village so drive very very slowly please - 5mph.

 LODGING